Mookie Betts Player Props: Dodgers vs. Royals

 Mookie Betts At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 54th, his on-base percentage ranks 20th, and he is seventh in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 57th in batting average, 17th in on-base percentage, and eighth in slugging.

+- Betts is batting .533 with three homers during his last outings and is on a four-game hitting streak.

-- Betts has driven home a run in 31 games this year (39.7%), including more than one RBI in 19.2% of his games and producing three or more of his team's runs on seven occasions..
+- Betts has driven home a run in 32 games this season (40.5%), including more than one RBI in 19% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.